claytonm/6001/README.md

 3. symoblic data.

 ## Project 3
 Mutation!
 Up until now, the programming has been purely functional.
 Up until now, a given procedure would always return the same results as output when passed the same expressions as inputs.
+Mutation (or assingment, same thing), changes all of that.